 Other disabled toilet locations include inside The Centaur entrance, Istabraq bar, below the Hall of Fame, the Gold Cup & Festival Restaurants entrance foyer, by See You Then Terrace, See You Then Bar, First Aid Centre and on both levels of the Best Mate grandstand.
 Other toilets with enlarged cubicles include Best Mate Enclosure, Quevega's and Mandarin Bar.

 All toilets can be accessed using a Radar Key.
 For ease, we recommend that you bring a radar key with you on your visit, these can be bought online - details can be found here.
 If you do not hold a radar key please ask the nearest steward who will be pleased to assist you.

-Additional temporary disabled toilets are installed for The Open which can be located in the Village.
-Details below;
+Additional temporary disabled toilets are installed for The November Meeting which can be located in the Village.
+Details below:

 Additional temporary disabled toilets are installed for The Festival which can be located in the following areas: